lailabutikhotel/lailabutikhotel/README.md

 # The Laila Hotel website

-This repo houses the assets used to build the kuzeyegedenizcilik47 website, available at https://goharbor.io.
+This repo houses the assets used to build the lailahotel website, available at https://goharbor.io.

 ## Tools